LNP-WG/lnp-node/README.md

   require modification on the structure of the commitment transaction.

-We name the extensions to Lightning network required to build this rich functionality a "Generalized Lightning Network".
-With this project [LNP/BP Standards Association](https://github.com/LNP-BP) is trying to build an LN node with extensible and highly-modular architecture, utilizing state of the art Rust approaches like:
+We name the extensions to Lightning network required to build this rich functionality "Bifrost".
+With this project
+[LNP/BP Standards Association](https://github.com/LNP-BP) is trying to build an LN node with extensible and highly-modular architecture, utilizing state of the art Rust approaches like: